Astronomers find mini-planet in solar system's backyard

 "They're really hard to find," Trujillo said.

-Astronomers suspect there may be 150 million Sedna-like dwarf planets measuring between 31 and 5,000 miles (50 and 8,000 km) in diameter, a larger population than the Kuiper Belt objects.
+Astronomers suspect there may be 150 million Sedna-like dwarf planets measuring between 31 and 5,000 miles in diameter, a larger population than the Kuiper Belt objects.

 (Editing by Kevin Gray and Matthew Lewis)